• Skip to primary navigation

 • Cooling Racks

-1. Preheat oven to 350°F/177°C. Spray a 9-inch cast iron skillet or glass pie pan with non-stick baking spray and set aside.
+1. Preheat oven to 350°F/177°C. Spray a 9-inch cast-iron skillet or glass pie pan with non-stick baking spray and set aside.

-7. Bake in the preheated oven on the center rack in the center of the oven for about 65 minutes.
-Check if the bread is done by putting a toothpick through the center of the bread.
+7. Bake in the oven on the center rack for about 65 minutes.
+Check if the bread is done by placing a toothpick in the center of the bread.
 A toothpick should come out clean.
-If the toothpick is not coming out clean, leave bread in the oven for additional 5-minute intervals.
+If the toothpick is not coming out clean, leavethe bread in the oven for additional 5-minute intervals.
 Check for doneness after every 5 minutes.

-8. The bread will be golden brown and the toothpick should come out clean when done baking.
+8. The bread will be golden brown.

 10. Enjoy the bread plain, with a bit of butter, jelly, or marmalade.